The 2026 application will be available December 01, 2024.

 Information about the Application Process

-Applicants to the UConn Certificate of Entry in Nursing Bachelor of Science program (CEIN/BS) are individually and holistically reviewed by the CEIN Admissions Committee.
+Applicants to the UConn Accelerated Certificate of Entry in Nursing Bachelor of Science program (CEIN/BS) are individually and holistically reviewed by the CEIN Admissions Committee.
 We seek individuals committed to our mission, values, and philosophy.
 A holistic review allows our admissions committee to consider multiple factors, including experiences and unique qualities such as work history, military service, cross-cultural experiences that exemplify diversity, equity, and inclusion, and participation in community service or volunteer activities.
 This holistic approach values academics and individual experiences to prepare nurses for successful scholarship and foster inter-professional practice.
 We believe these tangible and intangible factors are essential to success in the nursing program.
 The UConn School of Nursing is committed to diversity, equity, inclusion, and the excellence it facilitates.
 Our application process seeks to create progressive, conscientious nurses well-equipped to care for our diverse communities.

-Admission to the CEIN program is based on a holistic approach and does not take into consideration an applicant's citizenship or immigration status.
+Foreign born or foreign-educated students Admission to the CEIN program is based on a holistic approach and does not take into consideration an applicant's citizenship or immigration status.
+Notwithstanding citizenship or immigration status, any applicant whose native language is not English may be required to submit TOEFL or IELTS scores.
+The following categories of applicants are not required to provide test scores showing English proficiency:

 UConn accepts the following English-language proficiency tests: